Next tour is on Zoom: Saturday 15 May, 11am.

 Journalist Angus Bethune Reach called Angel Meadow: “the lowest, most filthy, most unhealthy, and most wicked locality in Manchester…full of cellars and inhabited by prostitutes, their bullies, thieves, cadgers, vagrants and tramps.”

-Was he writing this yesterday?
+Was this yesterday?
 No, thankfully.
 He was writing in the 19th century when Angel Meadow was one of a number of notorious Manchester slums; probably the worst.

 This is what proto-communist Friedrich Engels had to say about the locale in 1844.
 “The landlords are not ashamed to let dwellings like the six or seven cellars on the quay directly below Scotland Bridge, the floors of which stand at least two feet below the low water level of the Irk … utterly uninhabitable, [it] stands deprived of all fittings for doors and windows, a case by no means rare in this region, when an open ground-floor is used as a privy by the whole neighbourhood for want of other facilities. . . .”